admhpr/national-animals-data-vis/README.md

 It involved scraping, parsing, storing, sending and displaying data in [JSON](https://www.json.org/) format.

-There are ofcousre more efficient and better ways to obtain data from [Wikipedia](https://en.wikipedia.org/w/api.php?action=parse&page=Flag_of_Ireland&format=json).
+There are ofcourse more efficient and better ways to obtain data from [Wikipedia](https://en.wikipedia.org/w/api.php?action=parse&page=Flag_of_Ireland&format=json).

 However that was not the purpose of the project.